2024-2025 Program Guide: Habitat Stewardship Program for Aquatic Species at Risk

 - Surveys, Inventories and Monitoring: Activities such as identifying potential sites for habitat restoration; or assessing the presence of a SAR and its habitat in order to target, design and carry out a current (or future) stewardship project.

-These activities will only be funded if they are part of a larger stewardship project that is clearly defined in the proposal and that will be implemented within the next two years.*
+These activities will only be funded if they are part of a larger stewardship project that is clearly defined in the proposal and that will be implemented within the next 2 years.*

 - Identifying potential sites for habitat restoration; includes mapping and analysis (needed to support SAR stewardship activities)

 - Assessing the presence of SAR through surveying and/or monitoring

 - Creation and/or maintenance of inventories or databases for habitat and species data

 - Collection of Traditional Ecological Knowledge as part of a more comprehensive project incorporating collection of multiple types of knowledge (e.g., TEK, local knowledge, scientific data)

 *Note: The Application Form enables you to demonstrate how your surveys, inventories and monitoring activities will lead to conservation of the species’ habitat within the two-year time frame.

 - Project and Program Evaluation: Assess the social and biological results and effectiveness of stewardship activities.